-Flowsana's Auto-Adjust Workflow type is the simpler of the two Flowsana workflows that adjust dependent tasks; the Dynamic Duration workflow is the more comprehensive but also somewhat more complex.
+Flowsana's Auto-Adjust Workflow type is the simpler of the two Flowsana workflows that adjusts dependent tasks; the Dynamic Duration Workflow is the more comprehensive but also somewhat more complex.

 If you aren't familiar with setting up dependencies, you can read about dependencies in the Asana Guide.

 At its surface, the Auto-Adjust Workflow sounds somewhat similar to Asana's own dependency-shifting capability.
 There are a number of differences between them, however, which are detailed here: How is Flowsana's Auto-Adjust Workflow different from Asana's dependency shifting?

 If you plan to use the Asana Timeline view to shift tasks around in a project with an Auto-Adjust Workflow, please turn off Asana's date auto-shifting by disabling the 'Prevent dependency conflicts' option.
 Here's how: https://asana.com/guide/help/tasks/dependencies#gl-dates-toggle.
 Otherwise, Asana's auto-shifting can interfere with Flowsana.